 When surviving neighbors reached them, some children were still alive, protected by teachers and staff who had died trying to protect them.
 Others died with their protectors.

 Giving credit where credit is due, their English rulers didn’t mistreat the Welsh.
 Much.

 For example, the British government helped pay for the Aberfan cleanup — confiscating money from the Aberfan Disaster Memorial Fund in the process.
 Over three decades later, someone decided that wasn’t right, and the money was returned.

 About a millennium back, Europe’s scholars began reading what folks like Aristarchus and Hippocrates said.

-Some, including Saints Albertus Magnus and Hildegard of Bingen, helped lay foundations of today’s science.
+Some, including Saints Albertus Magnus and Hildegard of Bingen, helped lay the foundations of today’s science.
 Others got overly excited by Aristotle.
 The Church reminded us that God’s God, Aristotle’s not, in 1277.
 (October 6, 2017)